thealliancenow/thealliancenow.github.io/source/actions/2016-11-26-support-the-ala.html.markdown

 image_credit: Ariel Grimm
 ---

-Librarians and the ALA have defended people's right to read without government tracking for years both online and off.
+Librarians have defended people's right to read without government tracking for years both online and off.
 Support their work to protect our privacy and strengthen education for all.
+Or visit your local library!